How GDPR affects Companies in China

 The GDPR is a European Union (EU) data regulation Law that protects the personal data of EU citizens and directly influences the internal operations of companies.
 The GDPR obligates data processors and data controllers located in the EU, companies with workers in the EU, and/or companies that supply goods and services to individuals in the EU to comply with this Regulation.
 Compliance includes managing and transferring encrypted digital data with the highest levels of security.
 Controllers and processors must consider appropriate security measures such as encryption and evaluate the effectiveness of the measures in place.

 This new regulatory framework that controls how data is managed and shared, provides a comprehensive framework of how to be compliant.
 It addresses issues around ‘what constitutes important data and cross-border data flows.
-For example, the GDPR specifies that companies should implement appropriate technical and organisational measures such as data minimisation and encryption to ensure a level of security appropriate to risks.
+For example, the GDPR specifies that companies should implement appropriate technical and organizational measures such as data minimization and encryption to ensure a level of security appropriate to risks.
 This further protects the right of data subjects and gives Chinese companies an indication of what protective measures consist of.

 To ensure the implementation of the GDPR, different entities have been created within the European Union.